What is a Post Tensioned Tendon

 Perfectly tuned to external post tension tendons, the software shows location and percentage of loss of metallic area.

-The unit has a speed indicator, headlamps for dark box girders and an indicator when an issue is present.
+The unit has a speed indicator and high intensity LED headlamps for dark box girders and an indicator when an issue is present.
 Wireless, Portable and Accurate.

 Potable, light weight, wireless and accurate.
 IPC’s TendonScan® will locate loss of metallic area inside an external post tension tendon.